jean-pierreBoth/probminhash/README.md

 # Some Minhash related algorithms

-This crate provides implementation of some recent algorithms around Minhash.
+This crate provides implementation of some recent algorithms deriving from the original Minhash.
+They have better performance and more general.

 It implements: